 The majority of the District's revenues are derived from water service charges received from its ratepayers.
 The District also derives cash flow from connection charges, antenna rents, and interest.
-The increase in Water Service Revenue of \$335,338 in 2017 over 2016 is primarily due to a rate increase offset by lower water usage in 2017.
-Other Operating Revenue increased by \$42,263 due to additional hookup revenues.
+The small decrease in Water Service Revenue of \$29,847 in 2018 is consistent with the fact that there was no rate increase implemented for 2018 and the usage was quite close to 2017 as well.
+Other Non-Operating Revenue increased by \$49,744 due to more interest revenue from higher interest rates.